TXRZXN/MyPort/README.md

 # 📁 Myport

-> A personal portfolio built with Flutter Web to showcase academic and professional projects.
+> A personal portfolio website built with Flutter Web to showcase academic and professional projects.
 Version 2 is currently planned for future development.

 ---